jtrauntvein/cross-platform-build/README.md

 * source (string, required): Specifies the path of the source directory to be mirrored to the destination directory.
 * dest (string, required): Specifies the path of the destination directory that will be modified to mirror the source directory.
 * delete_orphaned (boolean, optional): Set to true (the default) if any contents of the destination directory exist that are not in the source directory should be deleted from the destination directory.
-* filter (string or string[] or regex or function, optional): Specifies a callback function or pattern(s) that will be used by the rsyncjs module to determine what files and/or directories should be considered.
+* filter (function(string): boolean, optional): Optionally specifies a function that will be called with the path of every file or directory in the source path.
+If defined, this function must return true if the file or subdirectory is to be included or false if the file or subdirectory should be excluded.
+If the function is not defined, all files and subdirectories will be included in the synch operation.
 * options (object, optional): Specifies the object that can be passed when the target is created within a sub-project.

 The return value from this function will be the object used to track the target.